Des Moines Truck Accident Lawyers

 What is a “No-Zone” on a commercial truck?

-The term “no-zone” refers to areas on large commercial vehicles that have very limited or zero visibility for the driver, due to the sheer size of the truck. these areas are directly behind the truck and immediately to the rear right and rear left of the truck.
+The term “no-zone” refers to areas on large commercial vehicles that have minimal or zero visibility for the driver, due to the sheer size of the truck.
+These areas are directly behind the truck and immediately to the rear right and rear left of the truck.
 If a passenger vehicle is in the truck’s no-zone, the truck driver may not be able to see the car when merging, changing lanes, or making other maneuvers on the road, and a collision may occur.

 Contact a Des Moines Truck Accident Lawyer

 Filing a personal injury lawsuit in a truck accident case is a complex process and can be daunting to someone who lacks an exhaustive understanding of the law.
-For that reason, it is in your best interest to promptly seek legal counsel to determine your rights and to timely bring a personal injury claim.
+For that reason, it is in your best interest to promptly seek legal counsel to determine your rights and to bring a personal injury claim timely.

 At the LaMarca Law Group, P.C., our Des Moines semi truck and tractor-trailer accident attorneys can bring their extensive litigation experience and aggressive representation to bear for you and your family.
 To schedule a free consultation with an Iowa truck accident lawyer, contact our law firm today at (515) 225-2600.

-All claims must be brought within a certain time or they are lost forever, irrespective of the merits, so you should promptly call an attorney after any type of motor vehicle injury or death.
+All claims must be brought within a specific time, or they are lost forever, irrespective of the merits, so you should promptly call an attorney after any motor vehicle injury or death.